Read This First

 Prompt 2: Provide an exhaustive, coherent explanation how our neurons, their connectivity, and their processes produce mental images.

-The section turns on Neurons and Basic Neural Activity, Neural Connectivity and Networks, and Visual Processing Pathway.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Neurons and Basic Neural Activity, Neural Connectivity and Networks, and Visual Processing Pathway in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Neurons and Basic Neural Activity distinct from Neural Connectivity and Networks.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Neurons and Basic Neural Activity distinct from Neural Connectivity and Networks.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares consciousness.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.